flowgurden/flutterFirebase/README.md

-# flutter_firebase
+# flutter_firebase_Auth

-A new Flutter project.
+A new Flutter project Auth

 ## Getting Started